roskakori/chatmaid/README.md

 "Hide French" and "Hide German" hides messages that contain non ASCII characters common to the French or German language.
-For instance, the German message "So ein Blödsinn!" is hidden because it contains the German Umlaut "ö".
+For instance, the German message "So ein Blï¿½dsinn!" is hidden because it contains the German Umlaut "ï¿½".
 However, the also German message "So ein Unsinn!" is preserved because it uses only ASCII.

 "Hide Russian" hides messages that contain Cyrillic letters.